PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

 Status
 ======

-  Where is the current status of the LPC43xx port:
+  This is the current status of the LPC43xx port:

   - The basic OS test configuration is fully coded a ready for test.
     This includes:  SYSTICK system time, pin and GPIO configuration,